 To recover your password, click "Request new password" on the login screen.
 Enter your email in the box, and a new password will be automatically generated and sent to you.

-This email contains your call-in details.
+We've sent you an email with your call-in details.